CrypticWaffles/WindowsFormsApps/README.md

 # WindowsFormsApps
-Windows forms app assignments from various coding classes
+Windows Forms app assignments from various coding classes Each Branch is a different class